 Have you heard this quote before?
 It is usually attributed to the Buddha, although in actual fact it is a false translation.

-The quote was first found in 1996’s “Treasury Of Spiritual Wisdom” by Andy Zubko’s, in which he lists the following as a Buddha quote:
+The quote was first found in 1996’s “Treasury Of Spiritual Wisdom” by Andy Zubko’s, in which he attributes it to Buddha.

 Although this is not actually a Buddha quote, it does contain a lot of truth: The idea that we will not be punished for being angry, but rather punished by anger, the feeling, itself.
 It speaks to mindfulness, karma, and the Buddhist idea of ignorance.